po1sigala/live/01-Class-Content/14-MVC-dev/README.md

 * Use data serialization to simplify objects in order to work with necessary properties only

-* Implement Handlebars.js partials to reuse a Handlebars.js template.
+* Implement template partials to reuse across multiple templates

-* Utilize custom helper functions to format data in a Handlebars.js template.
+* Utilize custom helper functions to format data in a template.

 * Create and read a session on a server using `express-sessions`.